Read more about the Cyprus Centre for Business Research at CIM

 The Cyprus Centre for Business Research organises annually an international conference bringing together leading academics from Cyprus and abroad.
 The conference is one of the most important academic events held in Cyprus.
 Attracting world class researchers, mainly based in Europe, the conference provides for all attendees a friendly and supportive environment in which to receive feedback, share ideas, and generate collaboration.

-The 5th annual conference of the Centre took place at CIM Nicosia premises on Saturday, 17 September 2022.
-The conference was organised under the theme “Igniting the New World of Business”.
-The programme is available here.
+The 6th annual conference of the Centre will take place at CIM Nicosia premises on Saturday, 16 September 2023.
+The conference runs under the theme Towards Disruptive Sustainability: New Business Opportunities and Challenges.

-Some of the papers presented at the conference will be published in CIM’s journal The Market: International Journal of Business.
-For more information on the journal, please contact Dr Constantinos Constantinou, at firstname.lastname@example.org.
+Papers presented at the conference will be published in CIM’s journal The Market: International Journal of Business.

 With its aim that of engendering and supporting research, the Cyprus Centre for